takumi3488/parari/README.md

 > **Warning**
 > This project is currently under development and is not yet functional.

-A CLI tool that runs multiple AI coding assistants in parallel using git worktrees.
+A CLI tool that runs multiple AI coding agents in parallel using git worktrees.

 ## Overview